mackili/Data-Analysis-and-Optimisation/Paper.md

 | ---------- | ----------------- | ------------------------------ | -------------------- | ---- | ---------- | ------- | ---- | ---- | --------- |
 | at:49:1349 | Wien Hauptbahnhof | 07:20                          | 1500                 | 0.6  | 0.77       | 0.97    | 0.88 | 0.27 | 0.6       |

-Times of arrival at destination were attributed based on distances according to (Peperna, 1982) presented by https://www.arbeiterkammer.at/infopool/wien/Verkehr_und_Infrastruktur_56.pdf.
+Times of arrival at destination were attributed based on distances according to [@peperna1982einzugsbereiche] presented by @brezinaPendelnOstregionPotenziale2015.
 The function states, that only 10% to 30% of people will be willing to walk to their place of work for more than 500 meters if there is public transit available, with 0% to 10% willing to do so at 800m.
 Therefore only 500m distance was attributed according to walking time.
 The times of arrival present as follows:

 | Distance [meters] | Walking time | Public Transit Time | Preffered time of arrival |
 | ----------------- | ------------ | ------------------- | ------------------------- |